GaryHills1123/CocktailScout/replit.md

-# Vibecode - Hamilton Coffee Map
+# CafeScout - Hamilton Coffee Map

 ## Overview

-Vibecode is a coffee shop discovery application focused on Hamilton, Ontario.
+CafeScout is a coffee shop discovery application focused on Hamilton, Ontario.
 It combines an interactive map view with a searchable list to help users find the best coffee spots based on a calculated "vibe score".
 The application ranks cafés using a proprietary algorithm that considers ratings, review counts, price fairness, and coffee-specific keywords to create a 0-100 vibe score.

 The application is built as a full-stack TypeScript project with a React frontend and Express backend, featuring a clean, coffee-themed UI design with warm color palettes and friendly typography.